double-speak/doublespeak.github.io/_notes_2022/zinka.md

   <p>
   A native Russian and English speaker, Maya Shumyatcher (C’14) boasts substantial experience as a medical interpreter and language tutor.
 In addition to her passion for languages (there are a few more on the bucket list), she dabbles in a variety of creative projects.
 Professionally, she is in the medical field.
   </p>
+epigraph:
 language: Russian
 lang: ru
-image: "/assets/images/images_22/drunina1.jpg"
+image: "/assets/images/images_22/drunina1.jpg; /assets/images/images_22/drunina2.jpg"
-image2: "../assets/images/images_22/drunina2.jpg"
-imagecredit: photo by Stacy Shimanuki
-imagecredit2: photo by Ryan Hardy
+imagecredit: photo by Stacy Shimanuki; photo by Ryan Hardy
 origaudio: |-
   <div>